Ruben Barrales: Personal life

 He is married and has two kids, Ryan and Rachel.

 Community service

 He was a founding member of Garfield Charter School, in the Redwood City Elementary School District.
 Garfield Charter School was one of the first charter schools in California.
 He was instrumental in getting Garfield's Charter and secured funding for the first years.

-He also served as Director of the Peninsula Conflict Resolution Center.
+He also was Director of the Peninsula Conflict Resolution Center.